-Follow these 4 steps after any coolant service to make sure your cooling system is bleed properly.
+Follow these 4 diy tip-coolant level steps to make sure your coolant is at the proper level.

 After a cooling system service, it is important to get all the air out of the system.
 The best way I know of is to

 1- Fill the cooling system with the proper coolant and install the cap.
 Top off the

 2- Start and run the engine to operating temperature or until the thermostat

 opens.
 You will know this when both radiator hoses are warm/hot to the touch.